wp-plugins/revisr/readme.txt

 This is either an authentication issue or the remote branch is ahead of yours.

 = Can I damage my site with this plugin? =
-Yes, care should be taken when dealing with upgrades that depend on the database.
-For example, upgrading to the next major version of WordPress and later reverting could cause issues if there are significant changes to the database.
+Care should be taken when dealing with upgrades that depend on the database.
+Backing up the database before and after major changes is always recommended.

 == Screenshots ==